Bachelor of Science in Nursing to Doctor of Nursing Practice Entry Option 3

 Graduate Science Core

-NURU 600Theoretical Foundations of Evidence-based and Advanced Practice Nursing3
+NURU 600Theoretical Foundations of Evidence-Based and Advanced Practice Nursing3

 NURU 601Transitions in Practice: The DNP-prepared Advanced Practice Registered Nurse (APRN) *3